Charles Deering Estate: Description

 For more than 30 years, researchers have studied the unique ecological, geological and archaeological features of the property.
 The Deering Estate is situated in the only portion of the Everglades Restoration Project within an urban setting and which is easily accessed by the public.
 In August 2019, the Deering Estate Foundation was granted $200,000 for capital improvements.
 This will expand the cultural and ecological field station and research site.
 The funds will provide renovations for a 10,700 square-foot field study research center.
 The research facility will provide temporary living quarters for up to 14 researchers, a archival library and a field staff office for the Deering Estate and Deering Estate Foundation.

 The house and grounds were featured several times in the 1980s TV series Miami Vice, and the estate was the starting location for The Amazing Race All-Stars in 2007.

 History

 The Richmond Cottage

-The Richmond Cottage was built by S. Howard Richmond, agent for the Perrine Land Grant Company, as his family home, at the end of the 19th century.
+The Richmond Cottage was built by S. Howard Richmond, agent for the Perrine Land Grant Company, as his family home, at the end of the 19th century in what was then the pioneer town of Cutler.
 An addition which converted the home into a 22-room hotel was completed in 1900.
 The hotel was managed by Richmond's wife, Edith M. The Richmond Cottage was described as being the "most southerly hotel on the mainland of the United States".

-Charles Deering bought the Richmond Cottage in 1916 over the next several years he added different structures to the estate, including a carriage house, pump house and power house.
+Charles Deering bought the Richmond Cottage in 1916.
+Over the next several years he added different structures to the estate, including a carriage house, pump house and power house.
 He also enclosed his estate with a limestone and concrete wall and built the boat turning basin in Biscayne Bay.
 In 1922 he completed his three-story Mediterranean Stone House and moved to Cutler in 1922.